aimms/how-to/Articles/290/290-identifying-differences.rst

         }
     }

-Then I can use the following to output all identifiers making up the mathematical program like this:
+Then we can use the following to output all identifiers making up the mathematical program like this:

 .. code-block:: aimms
     :linenos: